betoule/cosmologix/doc/validation_paper.md

   \frac{H^2}{H_0^2} = \Omega_0 \frac{\rho}{\rho_0} + \Omega_k (1+z)^2
 \end{equation}

+## Densities

-We split the universe content into several components characterized by there reduced density today and their equation of state.
+We split the universe content into several components.
+Most of them are characterized by there reduced density today and their equation of state, but for neutrinos which, in the general case, transition from ultra-relativistic to non-relativistic over the period of interest.

+### Equations of state

 For a perfect fluid $X$ with equation of state $\rho_X = w_x p_x$, the energy conservation writes:

 \begin{equation}